thomascupchurch/Project_Pyramid_2/README.md

 | DISABLE_SVG_RENDER    | Skip SVG rasterization (fallback header) | 0                  |

 For local use via OneDrive, you can ignore network and firewall settings entirely.
 Advanced options for LAN access are supported but not required for personal/local operation.

+### SQL Server (MSSQL) Backend

+You can run the app against a centralized SQL Server.
+Set these before launching:

+- SIGN_APP_DB_BACKEND=mssql
+- SIGN_APP_MSSQL_CONN="Driver={ODBC Driver 17 for SQL Server};Server=YOUR-SERVER;Database=SignEstimator;Trusted_Connection=yes;"

+Notes:
+- Install an appropriate Microsoft ODBC Driver (17 or 18) for SQL Server on Windows.
+- pyodbc must be available (already listed in requirements; optional unless you enable MSSQL).
+- The code paths use a small helper `utils.db_util.get_connection()` to remain backend‑agnostic.

+Migrating existing data from SQLite to MSSQL:
+1. Provision an empty database on your SQL Server (e.g., SignEstimator)
+2. Set env vars as above and run the migration tool:
+   - Windows PowerShell: `$env:SIGN_APP_DB_BACKEND='mssql'; $env:SIGN_APP_MSSQL_CONN='<your odbc conn>'; python scripts/migrate_sqlite_to_mssql.py`
+3. Start the app; it will read/write from SQL Server.

+If you do not set SIGN_APP_DB_BACKEND, the app will continue to use the local SQLite file path from SIGN_APP_DB.

 ### SVG Rendering (Cairo) on Windows & macOS